Blog

 If you’re not making informed decisions around the product and inventory investment, if you’re unsure what your data is telling you, then you can’t expect to continue your growth trajectory.

-How should SMEs introduce planning if they don’t have a senior management budget?
+How should SMEs introduce merchandising if they don’t have a senior management budget?

-Many brands may not have the confidence or resources to introduce merchandise planning into the business, but with advanced technology surrounding product data — there is another way.
+Many brands may not have the confidence or resources to introduce merchandising into the business, but with advanced technology surrounding product data — there is another way.

-Outsourcing merchandise planning is a great way to dip your toes into the planning world without the risk of investing in a senior full-time role, or hiring an inexperienced junior based on a lower cost.
+Outsourcing fashion merchandising is a great way to dip your toes into the merchandising world without the risk of investing in a senior full-time role, or hiring an inexperienced junior based on a lower cost.

 Instead, outsourcing is the ideal middle ground, allowing brands to gain access to experienced professionals, who will not only create data integrity but help identify revenue opportunities and insights.